AvaAvarai/Java-Parallel-Coordinates-Vis/README.md

 Java Parallel Coordinates Visualization Tool, visualizing multidimensional/multivariate CSV data with Java Swing.

+## What are Parallel Coordinates

+"Parallel Coordinates plots are a common method of visualizing high-dimensional datasets to analyze multivariate data having multiple variables, or attributes."
+[Wikipedia](https://en.wikipedia.org/wiki/Parallel_coordinates)

 ## Prerequisites

 Make sure Java is installed on your system to compile and run this application.